Homemade Pizza Hot Pockets with Puff Pastry

 Once frozen solid, you can remove the trays from the freezer, wrap the pockets in parchment or wax paper, and place in a gallon-size freezer bag.
 Label and return to the freezer until you’re ready to make them.

-Don’t be afraid to try any of your favorite pizza toppings, or make it a family night and let the kids help create their own!
+Don’t be afraid to try your favorite pizza toppings, or make it a family night and let the kids help create their own!

 - 1 box puff pastry (2 sheets)